Steve-Tech/framework-hwmon/README.md

 ## HWMON Interfaces

+This driver creates a HWMON interface with the name `framework_hwmon`.

 - `fan[1-4]_input` - Read fan speed in RPM (read-only)
 - `fan[1-4]_target` - Set target fan speed in RPM
   - read-write on the first fan, write-only on the others